is-a-dev/register/CODE_OF_CONDUCT.md

 * **Don't abuse the service** - This service is intended for developers to get a pretty url for their personal websites.

 If you believe a domain that has been registered using this service is an abuse of this service, you can report it by creating an issue.
-The abuse reports will be investigated and the necassary action will be taken!
+The abuse reports will be investigated and the necessary action will be taken!